 The Housing Act 2004 gives clarification on whether a home is of a ‘decent’ standard.
 A home is decent if it is free from any significant hazards to health and safety of the occupants or potential visitors as outlined in the act.

 - It meets the current legal standards for housing.

 - It is in a reasonable state of repair.

 - It has reasonably modern facilities and services.

 - It provides a reasonable degree of warmth to the occupants.

 How can they help?

-The Housing Standards Team at Basingstoke and Deane Borough Council can help in the drive to make homes decent.
+The Housing Standards Team can help in the drive to make homes decent.
 They offer advice and encouragement to homeowners to carry out works to bring their properties up to standard, and make their homes decent.
 Grants are available for property owners on low incomes or income related benefits, for property repairs or improvements and reducing significant hazards in the home.
-For further detail on grants visit our housing standards webpage.
+Find out information on housing improvements grants.

 Under the Housing Act 2004, the Team also investigates complaints about poor housing conditions, and can take enforcement action against landlords or owners where there is a significant hazard, with a combination of advice, assistance and enforcement, the Housing Standards Team can work towards making homes decent across the borough.